 Care for orphaned baby chimpanzees

-The hunting continues in Cameroon and more orphans arrive in desperate need of care.
-We are currently hand rearing 3 infant chimpanzees who have lost their families.
-It will cost £23,000 to buy milk, fruit and vegetables, medicines and pay for their carers and vets for the next year.
+Illegal hunting continues in Cameroon and more orphans are arriving in desperate need of care.
+We are currently hand-rearing 4 infant chimpanzees who have lost their families.
+It will cost £20,000 to buy milk, fruit and vegetables, medicines and pay for their carers and vets for the next year.

 The project will raise enough money to pay for food, medical care and salaries for our primate keepers so that our youngest orphans continue to receive excellent care.